For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

 - Students who remain enrolled through at least 60% of the payment period (semester) are considered to have earned 100% of the aid received and will not owe a repayment of Federal Title IV

-Students who have earned zero credits for any semester will be assumed to have not completed the term and have Federal Title IV funds returned as per the Federal Requirements, unless they can prove they completed the semester.
+Students who complete the semester with zero credits will be assumed to have not completed the term and have Federal Title IV funds returned as per the Federal Requirements, unless they can prove they completed the semester.

 In accepting a financial aid award from Montclair State University, you acknowledge certain rights and responsibilities.

 - know what financial assistance is available, including all federal, state, and institutional aid programs and what policies or regulations govern these programs.

 - know the deadlines for submission of applications for aid and the procedures to be

 - know the cost of attendance at Montclair State University and the refund